sudofolk/rehack_archlinux_gmawd/README.md

 * Five Below....
 * implement anti dumb
 * HTP
-* start writing like a C coder and reuse every variable that i can
+* start writing like a C coder and reuse every variable that i can... code as if i'm using commodore hardware?

 <hr>
 <h2>Greetz</h2>